 max-width because you probably don’t want it to shrink.
 Likewise a

 250px sidebar probably needs to always be

 250px.
 As with anything you just need to consider your options and pick what seems to be the most appropriate.

 Here’s a statement so obvious that it sounds like a joke: flexbox was created to enable the creation of flexible layouts.
-Simply using flex and grid don’t necessarily guarantee perfect responsiveness, but they are really helpful tools.
+Using flex and grid doesn’t necessarily guarantee perfect responsiveness, but they are really helpful tools.
 You’ve already learned about the relevant properties here, but things like

 flex-wrap and grid’s